grscheller/dotfiles/config/nvim/README.md

-# Neovim Lua Based configuration Files
+# Neovim Lua Based Configuration Files

 This directory contains the infrastructure I use to manage my Neovim (0.7.2+) configuration.